Amjad-Bin-Aslam/Doctor_Appointment_System_Full_Stack/README.md

 - Managing global state using React Context API
 - Building **responsive layouts** using Tailwind CSS
 - Designing a clean and user-friendly admin dashboard

 ---

+## 🙏 Acknowledgment

+I would like to express my sincere gratitude to **Muhammad Aqib**, my mentor, for his valuable guidance and constant encouragement during the development of this project.
+His mentorship helped me understand advanced **MERN concepts**, project structuring, and industry-level development practices.

+---